Beth Webb: Writer

 Webb has taught creative writing to young people since 1990, in schools and in workshops for ages eight up to 80 years old.
 She dedicated her book Star Dancer to the "Kilvites", a group of young writers who attended her creative writing course at the Kilve Court Residential Educational Centre.

 Over the years, she has written books for children across different age groups, including six- to eight year olds, older children, and teens.
 Her four-book series starting with Star Dancer, published by Macmillan in 2006, was her first major commercial success.
 For the Star Dancer series, she did extensive research into British folklore, archaeology, and history.

 She has also worked as a performance storyteller.

+Webb was a guest of honour at the science-fiction convention ArmadaCon in 2023.